corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/health-survey.md

 ## Deployment health check

-The Corda Health Survey is designed to perform connectivity and configuration checks on a Corda Enterprise Node.
+The Corda Health Survey is designed to perform connectivity and configuration checks on a Corda Enterprise node.
 The tool supports the following deployment configurations:

 * Node with internal Artemis broker
 * Node with external Artemis broker